-You need to complete the Application to copy or transfer from one Medicare card to another form and submit it at your local Medicare service centre.
+You need to complete the Application to copy or transfer from one Medicare card to another form.
+Then submit it at your local service centre.
 Bring suitable ID and the Medicare card number you’re currently on, if you know it.

-Once you get your Medicare card, you can access a range of services online or on your smart phone, without having to visit or call us.
+Once you get your Medicare card, you can access a range of services online or on your smart phone.
+That way you don’t need to visit or call us.

 You need to register your bank account details to get paid Medicare benefits.

-Child Dental Benefits Schedule helps cover the cost of basic dental services for eligible children between 2 and 17 who get certain payments from us.
+Child Dental Benefits Schedule helps cover the cost of basic dental services.
+This is for eligible children between 2 and 17 who get certain payments from us.

-When you turn 16, you can register your decision to be an organ and tissue donor on the Australian Organ Donor Register.
+When you turn 16, you can register your decision to be an organ and tissue donor.
+You do this on the Australian Organ Donor Register.

 Other government and community support services

 There are other organisations that provide support services and information.
 You can use Payment and Service Finder to find, estimate and compare payments and services you may be eligible for.